spacekookie/libreedb/README.md

 db.keygen('super_secure_password')
 db.create()

-# Now add single fields to your DB
+# You can either add single fields to your DB
-You can either
 db.insert('cool entry').data('Reedb is awesome')
 db.insert('custom object').data(my_custom_object_here)

 # Or create a datafile to hold thousands of fields.
 db.insert(Datafile.new(name='name', category='category', url='url'))

 # Force syncs data and closes the db.